-CLASS Academy a year-round, Pre-K trough Eighth grade private school.
+CLASS Academy is a year-round, Pre-K through Eighth grade private school.
 We are a registered private school with the Oregon Department of Education (institution ID: 1624).

 We are committed to keeping our class sizes small (a 1:10 ratio for lower school, 1:15 for older students), providing our teachers with the skills necessary to make sure that every student succeeds academically, socially, and emotionally.
 The school day begins at 8:30 am and is made up of a structured routine that children embrace because they know what to expect throughout the day.